0 Part Course |

 In 1991 he joined ABN Amro’s cross-border M&A team before being transferred to MeesPierson Corporate Finance as a Director in Cross-Border M&A where he was also involved in several deals in Central Europe.
 During this time he was a member of the EU-PHARE programme and advised the Estonian government on its privatisation programme.

-In 1991 he joined ABN Amro’s cross-border M&A team prior to being transferred to MeesPierson Corporate Finance as a Director in Cross-Border M&A where he was also involved in a number of deals in Central Europe.
+In 1991 he joined ABN Amro’s cross-border M&A team before being transferred to MeesPierson Corporate Finance as a Director in Cross-Border M&A where he was also involved in many deals in Central Europe.
 During this time, he was a member of the EU-PHARE programme and advised the Estonian government on its privatisation programme.

 He is the Programme Director at the City Business School, London, for Infrastructure Finance for the M. Sc. programme in Business Administration and Finance.